eoscafe/eos-paper-wallet/README.md

 # EOS Paper Wallet

+** Any users who downloaded before June 26, there was a bug identified int he QR generation, so the QR code will not function properly.
+All new QR codes are functional **

 ## Instructions
 You can visit https://eoscafe.github.io/eos-paper-wallet/ or download the files in this github to run locally.